jdieramon/jdieramon.github.io/pages/talks.md

   * A guide to sequence your favorite plant genomes.
 [Applications in Plant Sciences](files/2018%20Guide%20to%20sequence%20your%20genomes.pdf), 2018.

 #### 2018
+* JUL 9-13, Córdoba, Spain.
+Introduction to R programming for Data Science.
+30h.
+University of Cordoba.

 * APR 16, Córdoba, Spain.
 Lecture on 'Molecular regulation of anthocyanins in blueberry'. -  [Master's Degree in Plant Production, Protection and Improvement](https://www.uco.es/estudios/idep/masteres/node/211).
 University of Cordoba.